TwisterMc/wp-delete-post-images/README.md

 ## Notes

-- This plugin does not add or store any options/data.
+- Settings are stored in the `wpdpi_options` option.
+All filters remain available for programmatic control.
-- It intentionally performs conservative checks to avoid accidental data loss.
+- The plugin intentionally performs conservative checks to avoid accidental data loss.
 If a heuristic suggests the file may be in use, it will not delete it.
+- For bulk operations (deleting many posts at once), consider disabling heavy scans temporarily via the settings page.

 ## Compatibility